C191068/Ali_Khatami_Lottery2/README.md

 In the constructor of akrkLottery.sol we will add VRFConsumerBaseV2() constructor and pass to it <br>
 address of VRFCoorinator contract <br>
+In our main constructor we gonna pass that parameter as well <br>